solana-mobile/solana-mobile-doc-site/docs/getting-started/chapter2-preorder-tokens.md

 The Chapter 2 Preorder Token NFT is a non-transferable NFT distributed to the wallets of anyone who has preordered Chapter 2.

-As of the time this article was written, there are 110,000+ holders of the Preorder Token, but preorder phase is still active and new Tokens are issued in waves.
+As of the time this article was written, there are 110,000+ holders of the Preorder Token.
+The preorder phase is still active and any new Tokens will be issued in waves.

 ## NFT Details